urvanov-ru/crayon-syntax-highlighter/readme.md

 Language information is found here in the Wordpress Admin: *Settings > Crayon > Languages > Show Languages* You can customise and create new languages and define how to capture each element (keywords, comments, strings, etc.) with regular expressions.
 Languages are structured `langs/lang-name/lang-name.txt`.
 Take a look at `langs/default/default.txt` and check out the neat regex of the default/generic language.
 See the [readme](langs/readme.md) in `langs/readme.md` for more information about the language file syntax.

-You can add custom languages in `wp-content/uploads/crayon-syntax-highlighter/languages` with the same format as those in the plugin directory and they will remain after plugin updates.
+You can add custom languages in `wp-content/uploads/urvanov-syntax-highlighter/languages` with the same format as those in the plugin directory and they will remain after plugin updates.

 ## Themes

-Crayon comes with built-in Themes to style your code.
+Urvanov Syntax Highlighter comes with built-in Themes to style your code.
 See a sample of the current set of themes.
 Themes are structured `themes/theme-name/theme-name.css`.
 If you know CSS, take a look at `themes/default/default.css` to get an idea of how they work and how you can change/create them.
 The specification for CSS classes is here.

 You can add custom themes in `wp-content/uploads/crayon-syntax-highlighter/themes` with the same format as those in the plugin directory and they will remain after plugin updates.
 This is where user themes are stored when you customise stock themes in the Theme Editor.